-Any issues in relation to the Open Day Travel Bursary will be dealt with in the first instance by the Applicant Services Manager and escalated as needed.
+Any issues in relation to the Travel Bursary will be dealt with in the first instance by the Applicant Services Manager and escalated as needed.
 If you have any questions or queries regarding this scheme, please contact the Applicant Services team on enquiries@salford.ac.uk or 0161 295 4545.

-The spirit of the Open Day Travel Bursary scheme is to support our prospective students during a period of financial uncertainty.
+The spirit of the Travel Bursary scheme is to support our prospective students during a period of financial uncertainty.
 We recognise that visiting universities is an integral part of the prospective student's decision-making process, and we do not want the cost of travel to be a barrier to this.
-Unfortunately, we have experienced some fraudulent claims in the last 12 months, and these terms and conditions have been revised to reflect the additional data checks we are making to eradicate such fraud in the future.
+Unfortunately, we have experienced some fraudulent claims previously, and these terms and conditions have been revised to reflect the additional data checks we are making to eradicate such fraud in the future.
 If, however, we have grounds to believe a claim is fraudulent, we reserve the right to refuse payment.